Juansero29/SFDScripts/CONTRIBUTING.md

 - Address a single concern in the least number of changed lines as possible.
 - This is optional but almost assures your PR will be quickly merged:
     - If what you did can be shown in a video, include a `.gif` file uploaded to the internet (giphy.com, gfycat.com, tenor.com, etc.) that shows that what you did is working.
 You can use a free tool like https://www.screentogif.com/ for capturing gifs from your screen and exporting them.
-    - If what you did is static but can be shown, include a screenshot of show-casing your work.
+    - If what you did is static but can be shown, include a screenshot show-casing your work.
     - If your work can't be seen, don't bother to include images or gifs to the PR.